kccheung/generate-od-pubtools/docs/fukuoka_case_study.md

 Key limitations when using GlODGen and WeDAN for Fukuoka:

-1. Domain shift: the model trained on US areas.
+1. Domain shift: the WeDAN model trained on US areas [7].
 Japanese land-use and building patterns may not be fully represented by the same RemoteCLIP and WeDAN mapping.
 2. Zoning and grid design: the 431-cell grid is my design choice and will influence OD patterns, for example, the Modifiable Areal Unit Problem.
 3. Calibration assumptions:
     - I rescale population and area of each cell to match official city figures.